 - 1 teaspoon cayenne pepper

-- 2 15-ounce cans kidney beans, rinsed and drained
+- 2 15-ounce cans kidney beans, drained and rinsed

-- Place all ingredients in the Instant Pot (if using meat, brown the meat in the pot using sautè function first).
+- Instant Pot: Place all ingredients in the Instant Pot.
 Cook on high pressure for 6 minutes.
-Quick release the steam and serve with desired garnishes.
+Quick-release the steam and serve with desired garnishes.